 “I need my makeup work.”
 “I need you to sign my admit slip.”
 “You should let us have an extra day to study for the test.”
 Instead, ask.
-Pleases are always a nice touch too.
+Please and thank you are always a nice touch too.

 6. Don’t act like you are in charge.

-Never adjust the thermostat, turn on or off fans, or open the windows without your teacher’s permission.
+Never adjust the thermostat, turn fans on or off, or open the windows without your teacher’s permission.
 It’s her room not yours.

 7. Get off your phone.